janpetzold/az305-learning/README.md

 - metadata of the RG is stored in region but resources can be in other regions
 - A resource can only be in one group at a time

+Resource locks: prevent accidental modification or deletion of critical Azure resources.
+Lock Types are Read-Only and Delete.

 **Azure Landing Zones**: